 Though the WannaCry Ransomware has been killed, it may reincarnate again without a kill switch.
 So it is better to eliminate all the vulnerabilities that it exploited.
 Some suggestions for this are:

-Many analysts believe that the real motive behind the attack was not the ransom (as the sum demanded by hackers is very meagre).
-In the malware, researchers have not been able to identify codes that could be used to identify those pay ransom, to decrypt the files, or to delete the encrypted files.
-As per various reports, the hackers have been able to raise only a meagre sum from victims, showcasing the lack of credibility in the decryption promise.
+Many analysts believe that the real motive behind the attack was not the ransom (as the sum demanded by hackers is very meager).
+In the malware, researchers have not been able to identify codes that could be used to identify those who pay the ransom, to decrypt the files, or to delete the encrypted files.
+As per various reports, the hackers have been able to raise only a meager sum from victims, showcasing the lack of credibility in the decryption promise.
 Also, there are no reports on confirmed decryption of data after the payment of ransom.
 Considering all these facts, it is better you restrain from paying the ransom.

 What are the most reliable options for the ransomware attack victims to retrieve their locked data?
 You can do many things to minimize the impact of a deadly ransomware attack.
 Here is what you can do:

 Frankly, Windows data recovery tools cannot decrypt the files encrypted by the WannaCry ransomware.
 However, they can help you deal with the data inaccessibility situation in different ways.

 Some studies indicate that it is possible to recover the original unencrypted data deleted by WannaCry using the deleted item recovery feature a good Windows data recovery tool.
 This is a distinct possibility, as the WannaCry virus doesn’t overwrite the deleted data in most locations (except desktop, documents, and removable devices).
 Also, it is understood that the WannaCry software encrypts only about 175 file types.
 So if the data is of a different file type, the chances of recovery are very high.

 Alternately, one can try to restore the entire data from the affected system to a different system using a Windows recovery tool, and then attempt to decrypt them using some data decryption tools.